395px

 Death chewed gum in Vietnam

-Tanks trampled the flowers of Prague
+Tanks crushed the flowers of Prague

 While Che was digging his grave in Bolivia